Rachel Teare (MBACP accred)

-I charge between £30 and £55 per hour and negotiate a fee with you as I will offer concessions according to your means,
+I charge between £35 and £55 per hour for individuals and negotiate a fee with you as I will offer concessions according to your means.

 Although I offer couples counselling much of the work I do with individuals also focuses on relationship problems.
 I am used to working with people who suffer anxiety and stress in their personal and/or working lives.

 Maps & Directions